 The Culinary Institute of America and the Mushroom Council believe that incorporating plant-based food into meat-based dishes is just one of the ways to shift mainstream consumer diets without completely overhauling lifestyle changes.

 Of all the blends, why mushrooms?
-The idea is that mixing chopped mushrooms in our patties boosts the umami flavour, increases the juicy factor and reduces the amount of salt needed to enhance the flavour.
+The idea is that mixing fresh vegetables, particularly chopped mushrooms, in our patties boosts the umami flavour, increases the juicy factor and reduces the amount of salt needed to enhance the flavour.
 Beef mushroom blends are better for those looking to make healthier options by cutting saturated fat and reduce calorie intake.
 Best of all it reduces the amount of mince beef needed to make a burger patty, cutting costs and limiting the impact on the environment which comes from meat production.